nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Generate live traces using `net/http/trace`

-This will add endpoints to your youserver.
-If you don't have server runing already in your process, you can start one.
+This will add endpoints to your your server.
+If you don't have server running already in your process, you can start one.
 Then you can point `pprof` tool to this data.
-More details in documentaion [trace](https://pkg.go.dev/cmd/trace), [pprof](https://pkg.go.dev/net/http/pprof).
+More details in documentation [trace](https://pkg.go.dev/cmd/trace), [pprof](https://pkg.go.dev/net/http/pprof).

 ```go
 import _ "net/http/pprof"